veegpap/Concepts-places-extraction/README.md

 Folder "GEOTHNK network" includes a directed graph of spatial concepts alongside a visualization example through the package "visNetwork".

-File "Extraction process.R" includes a minimum working R process in order to detect and extract spatial concepts fron the GEOTHNK network from each text.
+File "Extraction process.R" includes a minimum working R process in order to detect and extract GEOTHNK network spatial concepts from each text.

 Session info :<br/>
 R version 4.0.5 (2021-03-31)<br/>